Nellie Yu Roung Ling: Later life

 She penned a memoir titled Qinggong suoji (清宮瑣記 (Fragmentary Records of the Qing Palaces), or more idiomatically, 'Memoir of My Life at the Manchu Imperial Court'), which was published in 1957 recounting her early years in the imperial palace as a lady-in-waiting.
 It was a bestseller when it was published, and was later severely criticised for its "propaganda of the Four Olds".

-At the height of the sociopolitical purge movement of Cultural Revolution (1966–1976), labelled a symbol of "feudalism, bourgeoisie and revisionism" due to her early years in France and the imperial court, and the social status she held during the Republican era, she was dragged from her apartment by a group of Red Guards who broke both her legs as a symbolic action.
+At the height of the sociopolitical purge movement of Cultural Revolution (1966–1976), labelled a symbol of "feudalism, bourgeoisie and revisionism" due to her early years in France and the imperial Qing court, and the social status she held during the Republican era, she was dragged from her apartment by a group of Red Guards who broke both her legs as a symbolic action.
 She had to live in a dilapidated single-storey bungalow because of the forcible occupation of her residence by a residents' committee.
 According to the children of her longtime friends, despite her two broken legs and the unpleasant living conditions, her composure and sense of humour remained intact.
 Every time they visited her, she chatted about funny stories from her youth, and the younger generation roared with laughter.
 She died of pulmonary infection in Peking University First Hospital, in 1973.

 The Dan couple had no children of their own, but left an adopted daughter, Lydia Dan (唐麗題, 1915–2002; the future Lydia na Ranong [ลิเดีย ณ ระนอง]), whose biological father was Wang Tseng Sze (王曾思, 1890–1944), the first secretary of the Chinese Legation in Paris during the 1920s.
 Lydia married Chok na Ranong (โชค ณ ระนอง) and became a confidante of senior royals of Bangkok.
 Lydia began studying political science at Radcliffe College in 1941, then attended Harvard University from 1942 to 1944.